Dark Sky Spots

 Dark Sky Spots Are Truly Worth the Trip

 Listen, I get it.
 Life is busy.
 Taking a drive or planning a little stargazing escape might feel like too much.
-But trust me—dark sky spots are a reset button for your soul.
-You’ll come back feeling calmer, more inspired, and maybe even a bit more in love with this strange, beautiful planet we’re spinning on.
+But trust me, dark sky spots are like a reset button for your soul.
+You will come back feeling calmer, more inspired, and maybe even a bit more in love with this strange and beautiful planet we are spinning on.

-So whether you’re planning a weekend getaway or just need a reason to get out of the city, find yourself a dark sky spot.
-Bring someone you like (or just your favorite playlist), lie back, and let the universe show off a little.
+So whether you are planning a weekend getaway or just need a reason to get out of the city, find yourself a dark sky spot.
+Bring someone you like (or just your favorite playlist), lie back, and let the universe put on a show.

 Got a favorite stargazing memory?
-I’d love to hear it—drop it in the comments!
+I would love to hear it.
+Drop it in the comments.